-The Petroleum and Natural Gas Engineering Research Group focuses on scientific advances underpinned by fundamental and applied solutions to the challenges of oil and gas industry.
+The Petroleum Engineering Research Group focuses on scientific advances underpinned by fundamental and applied solutions to the challenges of oil and gas industry.
 The need to optimise production from hydrocarbon reservoirs is underpinned by the requirement to design oil and gas wells with due consideration for safety and well integrity, performance of the reservoir, production optimisation, impact on environment, and eventual abandonment and decommissioning procedures.
 This requires an appropriate identification of candidate wells for workover, enhanced and improved oil recovery processes, infill-drilling or artificial-lift methods.
 The development and use of new technologies and automation to ensure a cost effective oil and gas exploration and production has never been more important.

 With focus on maximising economic recovery from reservoirs, we carry out research in: (i) Fluid flow through porous media; (ii) Reservoir Engineering, Modelling and Simulation; (iii) Petroleum Production, (iv) Well and Drilling Engineering, and (v) Geomechanics and Wellbore Integrity.